tomhennigan/amsn/amsn-extras/plugins/music/readme.txt

 Else, you can get it from http://www.xmms.org/plugins.php?details=212 or http://www.beastwithin.org/users/wwwwolf/code/xmms/infopipe.html.
 You can also get it for your distro from the www.rpmfind.net site.
 - once that you did it don't forget to activate it in the preferences window !

+Totem :
+- You need to install the last version of Totem to make sure that the functionnality is installed (Thanks to Karel and the Totem team to make it for us)